 “What?”
 Ed growled defensively.
 “Think you can change his life?
 Make him want to work?
 Buy him a nice home?
 Be my guest.
 I done all I can for that man.”
-He turned to the server and scowled, as if daring her to say a contrary word.
+He turned to the server and scowled, daring her to say a contrary word.

 If only he could heed them.
-The day was wearing heavy on his shoulders, and there were hours still left to go.
+The day sat heavy on his shoulders, and there were still hours left to go.
 He would have to find another way.

 * * *

 Cee Gadsden gathered up her things: buckets, line, scraps of week-old chicken in a small plastic tub.
 The creek had swelled with crabs today, so both buckets were full; and anyway it was quitting time.
 The tide had gone slack and would soon roll out.